nimariahi/email-raker/readme.md

 projected down to ASCII before searching for e-mail addresses.

-This is a small Python utility and supposed to be run form the command line.
+This is a small Python utility and supposed to be run from the command line.
 Tested on Mac OS X, Python 2.7.